 All agencies involved in Child Protection are obliged to make the welfare of children their paramount consideration and this will be the priority for Education Service staff.
+Copies of the Child Protection Policy Guidelines are available from the school.

 More information about Child Protection Procedures within Highland can be obtained from the Highland Council website.